OxHainan/cloak-docs/docs/source/develop/cloak-language.rst

 Mappings      mapping
 ===========   ========

-* Addresses is used to indicate the address of users.
+* Address is used to indicate the address of users.

 * Binary data is used to capture signatures, public keys and ciphertexts.